What Is the Bible?

-This all seems more than little unfair to Ham, and this is certainly a Bible verse with a long and unpleasant history.
+This all seems more than a little unfair to Ham, and this is certainly a Bible verse with a long and unpleasant history.
 Since Ham is the father of the Africans and was condemned to servitude to Shem and Japheth—the fathers of the Middle Easterners and Europeans—this verse was often cited as a Biblical justification for the enslavement of Africans.
-But we needn’t speculate about whether the Bible intended such a broad interpretation, because it’s clear in this verse that the Bible is less interested in Ham than it is with his son Canaan.
+But we needn't speculate about whether the Bible intended such a broad interpretation, because it's clear in this verse that the Bible is less interested in Ham than it is with his son Canaan.
 The purpose of this story is to justify the later subjugation of the Canaanites, the original inhabitants of Israel, by the Jews.

 This is what the legendary origin of the nations of the Earth is meant to accomplish.
 Yet the justice of these relationships is not demonstrated.
 There is no real attempt to show that Ham and his descendants really deserve their punishment.
 And the same applies to a whole series of later incidents in the tribal history of the Jews.

 Take the case of Abraham's first son.
 Call him Ishmael.
 Abraham and his wife Sarah are unable to conceive a child, and after a while Sarah gives up.
 So to give Abraham an heir, she arranges for him to also marry her handmaiden, an Egyptian woman named Hagar.
 Hagar gives birth to Ishmael.